Skip to main content

 A 13.5kWh battery can power essential loads for 3-5 days during an outage

-If you're on a time-of-use tariff with Synergy or another retailer, a battery can shift your usage from expensive peak periods (3pm-9pm) to off-peak times, maximizing savings beyond just solar self-consumption.
+If you're on a Synergy time-of-use tariff, a battery can shift your usage out of the expensive evening peak and into cheaper off-peak periods, on top of your solar self-consumption.

-Our quote builder analyzes your usage patterns and provides tailored battery sizing recommendations
+Our quote builder reads your usage patterns and recommends a battery size for your home